Courtesy of Define

 Remote Applications in Challenging Environments (RACE) - a new facility at Culham Science Centre - building on UKAEAs expertise in remote handling from operating JET.
 It will offer access to industry and academia to state-of-the-art testing facilities, remote handling equipment and expertise to design, implement and operate complete robotic and autonomous solutions.

 Culham Science Centre is also investing in our futures by offering youngsters apprenticeships in mechanical engineering and advanced skills.
 The site now comprises of a cosmopolitan community of people, attracting diverse science and technology based businesses that benefit from the unusual opportunities afforded by this unique location.
+You can read about the innovative work carried out by these businesses in Culham’s own newsletter PULSE.

 Our range of commercial property available and flexible terms means we can accommodate companies ranging from start-up/virtual serviced offices via the Culham Innovation Centre, through to laboratories/offices for mid to large organisations.